-The Vermont Division for Historic Preservation maintains lists of Archaeology and Historic Preservation consultants who have met the federal professional qualification requirements for one or more of the seven fields (36 CFR Part 61).
+The Vermont Division for Historic Preservation maintains lists of Archaeology and Historic Preservation consultants who have met the Secretary of the Interior's Standards and Guidelines (36 CFR Part 61).
 The qualifications define minimum education and experience required to perform identification, evaluation, registration, and treatment activities in Vermont.
 The consultants attend annual training.

 This is not a listing of all individuals or firms qualified as professionals in the disciplines outlined in the Secretary of the Interior’s Standards for professional qualifications and does not constitute an endorsement of any listed individual or consulting firm by the Vermont Division for Historic Preservation.

 Interested in being listed as an Archaeology and Historic Preservation Consultant?

 Consultant training is offered in the spring.
 Watch this space for updates coming soon.